Optical Image Scanning Microscope

 The invention describes a simple way of performing Image Scanning Microscopy (ISM) purely optically.
 It is not necessary to reconstruct the final image from a multitude of individual acquisitions.
 Instead, the final image is projected directly onto the camera chip.
 The method is suitable for confocal microscopy as well as for two photon microscopy.

-Image Scanning Microscopy was developed during the last years and improves the lateral resolution by a factor of 1.6 in comparison with confocal Laser Scanning Microscopy (CLSM).
-The principal of the method is similar to how the improved resolution in structured illumination microscopy is obtained.
+Image Scanning Microscopy was developed during the last years and improves the lateral resolution by a factor of two in comparison with confocal Laser Scanning Microscopy (CLSM).
+The principle of the method is similar to how the improved resolution in structured illumination microscopy is obtained.

 Previously, the disadvantage of ISM was that for each scan position of the excitation laser an individual image on the camera chip had to be acquired.
 Subsequently, the final image was calculated by combining all sub-images.
 Although with this approach ISM was already capable of reaching a significantly higher resolution than CLSM setups, it was also much slower.